 our partner at sleepdoctor.com

-“Truly grateful for this home sleep test.
+Buy Now“Truly grateful for this home sleep test.
 Fair pricing and improved my sleep!”

 Dawn G. – Verified Tester

-What Are Nocturia and Sleep Apnea?
+What Is Sleep Apnea?

-If a person experiences frequent nighttime urination, that doesn't necessarily mean they have a type of sleep apnea.
+However, just because a person experiences frequent nighttime urination, that doesn't necessarily mean they have a type of sleep apnea.
 Like sleep apnea, other factors are associated with nighttime urination, including:

 Bed Wetting and Sleep Apnea in Children

-Children with obstructive sleep apnea may also experience frequent nighttime urination and may wet the bed.
+Children with obstructive sleep apnea may also experience frequent nocturnal urination and may wet the bed.
 Bed wetting is also known as enuresis, but this symptom is recognized less frequently than other symptoms of sleep apnea.
 About 33% of children with OSA wet the bed, compared to 15% of children without this disorder.

 According to experts, OSA that may lead to bed wetting in children through increases in: